-4.1 The Article 4 Direction enables the Authority to protect the designated nature conservation sites, the landscape character of the New Forest National Park, local amenity and the well-being of the area through ensuring proposals for new campsites are considered in more detail.

-- 4.2 In the event that planning permission is granted for temporary campsite use, standard conditions are likely to include: - A time limit on the permission.
+- 4.1 The Article 4 Direction enables the Authority to protect the designated nature conservation sites, the landscape character of the New Forest National Park, local amenity and the well-being of the area through ensuring proposals for new campsites are considered in more detail. - 4.2 In the event that planning permission is granted for temporary campsite use, standard conditions are likely to include: - A time limit on the permission.
 This is considered appropriate for a temporary use that under normal permitted development rights is limited to a calendar year.
 The Authority is not looking to introduce a more permissive regime, or to grant planning permission for the permanent change of use of land for camping uses.
 The 3 year period provides certainly for applicants and local communities. - Restrictions on barbeques and wildfires, unless provided in approved areas agreed in writing by the Authority.
 The New Forest is under extreme fire risk in the summer months and barbeques and fires are banned on the Open Forest due to the risks they pose to the designated sites.
 Restrictions are also justified to protect neighbouring properties (which include thatched properties) and their amenity.
 This is consistent with Policy DP2 of the adopted Local Plan (2019) which confirms development should not result in unacceptable adverse impacts on amenity. - No amplified music.
 The tranquillity of the National Park is one of its most valued 'special qualities' and the planning policies for the National Park seek to protect it.
 In order to retain this special quality and allow people to enjoy it, planning policies seek to control the potential impacts of noise and light pollution.
 Conditions will be applied so that applications will be consistent with Policy SP15, which sets out more detail.
-The use of amplified music on campsites is contrary to the statutory National Park purposes. - No external lighting.
+The use of amplified music on campsites is contrary to the statutory National Park purposes.

+- No external lighting.
 As outlined above, the tranquillity of the New Forest National Park is valued by residents and visitors alike.
-People's enjoyment of the tranquillity of the area is damaged by poorly designed lighting and so appropriate planning conditions will apply so that applications will be consistent with Policy SP15, to ensure that these concerns are addressed. - A requirement to display the New Forest Code on site (appropriate material will be provided by the Authority). - Compliance with the habitat regulations.
+People's enjoyment of the tranquillity of the area is damaged by poorly designed lighting and so appropriate planning conditions will apply so that applications will be consistent with Policy SP15, to ensure that these concerns are addressed. - A requirement to display the New Forest Code on site (appropriate material will be provided by the Authority). - Toilet and waste disposal facilities.
+Conditions will be applied in regard to siting, appearance and operation. - Compliance with the requirements of the Habitat Regulations (see Section 3).